guozhong-li/guozhong-li.github.io/_pages/about.md

 - **M.E. in Software Engineering**, University of Electronic Science and Technology of China (UESTC), Chengdu, China
   *2014 – 2017*

-- **B.E. in Software Engineering**, UUniversity of Electronic Science and Technology of China (UESTC), Chengdu, China
+- **B.E. in Software Engineering**, University of Electronic Science and Technology of China (UESTC), Chengdu, China
   *2010 – 2014*